fuzzguard/privilege-widget/readme.txt

 This plugin allows you to display menu items based on if a user is logged in, logged out or based on the role you have given the user.

 This plugin allows fine-grained permissions to be added to each individual menu item to display or not display the item based on the users logged in/logged out status or the role assigned to the user.
-This solves the problem of having to modify theme functions.php files to add in menu restrictions.
+This solves the problem of having to modify theme functions.php files to add in widget restrictions.
 The changes in functions.php is often overwritten by a theme update.
 This plugin removes that worry, as you can update the theme, independent of the plugin.

 == Installation ==